 Here are some tips that could be useful while performing yoga in pregnancy:

-- Learn from a qualified teacher: If you are new to yoga, learn from a qualified teacher only.
+- Learn from a qualified teacher: If you are new to yoga, take classes from a qualified teacher only.
 Not only is it safe, but a qualified yoga teacher understands the right asanas for you.

 - Listen to your body’s cues: Even before your baby bump begins to show, you will begin to feel different inside.
 These changes develop in your first trimester and continue even after giving birth.
 Yoga can help you understand your body and its needs better.